-1. Carbon Credits: A measured or estimated unit of pollutant reduction per unit of time at a specified location, as adjusted by discount factors, trading ratios, reserve

-- requirements, and baseline requirements.
+- Carbon Credits: A measured or estimated unit of pollutant reduction per unit of time at a specified location, as adjusted by discount factors, trading ratios, reserve requirements, and baseline requirements.
 For this methodology, the word 'credits' will be used to describe the units of avoided GHG emissions. - 2.
 Exceedance: The difference between a regulated facility's actual discharge and its effluent limit. - 3.
 Point Source: Any discernible, confined, and discrete conveyance that discharges pollutants, as defined in 33 U.S.C. § 1362.
 Point sources are subject to federal or state regulation under the CWA. - 4.
 Clean Water Act (CWA): The primary federal law in the United States governing water pollution, codified at 33 U.S.C. §§ 1251-1387. - 5.
 Additionality: In an environmental market, the benefit secured through the payment is deemed additional if it would not have been generated absent the payment provided by the market system.
 Please refer to the corresponding Credit Class document for this definition of additionality specific to this Methodology. - 6.
 Life Cycle Inventory (LCI) data: Refers to the collection and quantification of inputs and outputs associated with a product, process, or system throughout its life cycle.
-This data includes the raw materials, energy consumption, emissions, waste, and other resource flows involved in all stages of a system's lifecycle, including construction, operation, and end-of-life disposal. - Life Cycle Assessment (LCA): Methodology used to evaluate the environmental impact of a process or product.
+This data includes the raw materials, energy consumption, emissions, waste, and other resource flows involved in all stages of a system's lifecycle, including construction, operation, and end-of-life disposal. - 7.
+Life Cycle Assessment (LCA): Methodology used to evaluate the environmental impact of a process or product.
 The methodology can utilize standard published LCI data.
 This data quantifies the environmental impact of standard products or processes. - 8.
-Baseline: Defined as the system that would need to be built and or operated to achieve the required capacity and/or discharge requirements for the treatment facility. - Grey Infrastructure: Traditional engineered structures and facilities such as concrete tanks, pumps, and chemical systems designed for water treatment processes.
-Gray infrastructure is typically associated with higher energy consumption and material use compared to nature-based solutions. - 10.
+Gray Infrastructure: Traditional engineered structures and facilities such as concrete tanks, pumps, and chemical systems designed for water treatment processes.
+Gray infrastructure is typically associated with higher energy consumption and material use compared to nature-based solutions. - 9.
+Baseline: Defined as the gray infrastructure system that would need to be built and or operated to achieve the required capacity and/or discharge requirements for the treatment facility. - 10.
 Point-Source Discharge: A single, identifiable source of pollutants, such as a pipe or channel, that releases substances directly into a water body.
-Point sources are regulated under the Clean Water Act (CWA). - 11.
-Bioavailability: The degree to which nutrients, such as nitrogen and phosphorus in algae-based fertilizers, are available for plant uptake and utilization.
-Bioavailability is an important factor in determining the efficacy of algae-derived fertilizers. - 12.
-Secondary treatment: involves biological processes to remove dissolved organic matter and suspended solids remaining after primary treatment.
-Microorganisms (such as bacteria) are used to degrade organic pollutants in aerated environments (e.g., activated sludge, trickling filters).
-The goal is to reduce Biochemical Oxygen Demand (BOD), Total Suspended Solids (TSS), and other contaminants.
+Point sources are regulated under the Clean Water Act (CWA).